ProjectCalvos/nodejs/README.md

 -   Run the command npm install in the folder where you have cloned the repository (This command create a folder with all modules)

--   And in the end, run the command node index.js (in the future, i will change for npm start)
+-   And in the end, run the command npm start

+If the app crash, it is because of the version of your nodejs (for run websocket you need v4.5.0 or higher)

+So.. run the next commands:

+    -   curl sL http://deb.nodesource.com/setup_9.x | sudo -E bash

+    -   sudo apt-get install -y nodejs